Credit Transfer FAQs

 2. What accreditation does Kent State accept?

-Kent State accepts the following Regional accreditations; Middle States Association(MSA), Northwest Commission on Colleges and Universities (NWCCU), North Central Association (NCA-HLC and NCA-CASI), New England Association (NEASC-CIHE and NEASC-CTCI), Southern Association of Colleges and Schools (SACS), Western Association of Schools and Colleges (WASC-ACCJC and WASC-ACSCU).
 If you are unsure whether your current school has one of these accreditations, there are a number of places you may be able to locate the school's status.
-They are: the school's website, the school's catalog, your transcript, the school's Registrar's office or the website of the above accrediting agencies.)
+They are: the school's website, the school's catalog, your transcript, the school's Registrar's office, the website of the above accrediting agencies, or the U.S. Department of Education database.

 3. Will KSU accept military credit?

-Kent State University awards college credit for basic military training.
+Kent State University is a Military Friendly institution and awards college credit for basic military training, military courses and military occupations.
 All eligible credits must be recognized by the American Council on Education (ACE), who recommends appropriate credit hours to be awarded.
-KSU also accepts DANTES Standardized Subject Test (DSST).
+We honor all ACE credit recommendations and also honor the State of Ohio Military Transfer Assurance Guide (MTAG) equivalencies as well.
+Kent State also accepts DANTES Standardized Subject Test (DSST), Defense Language Proficiency Tests (DLPT) and more.
 To earn Kent State University Credit, request your military transcripts at the Joint Services Transcript website.

-4. Does KSU accept AP (Advanced Placement) or IB (International Baccalaureate) credit?
+4. Does KSU accept AP (Advanced Placement), IB (International Baccalaureate) or AL (A-Level) credit?

-5. How do I get credit for my Post Secondary Option (PSEOP) or College Credit Plus (CCP) courses?
+5. How do I get credit for my College Credit Plus (CCP) courses or Post Secondary Option (PSEOP)?

-If you are applying as an undergraduate student and you took PSEOP or CCP coursework somewhere other than KSU, you will need to have official transcripts forwarded to the Office of Admissions at the Kent State University Campus to which you are applying.
+Did you take college-level courses while you were still in High School?
+If so, those courses will be reported on a college transcript that is separate from your high school transcript, even if they are listed as part of your high school academics.
+If you are applying as an undergraduate student and you took CCP (Post Secondary) coursework somewhere other than KSU, you will need to have official transcripts from that College or University forwarded directly to the Office of Admissions at the Kent State University Campus to which you are applying.
 Contacts for regional admissions can be found on the Campus Locations page.
 Information about international admissions can be found on the Office of Global Education page.

-If you took the PSEOP or CCP at Kent State, your coursework is already part of your academic record.
+If you took the courses at Kent State, then your coursework is already part of your academic record once you are admitted as an undergraduate.

 6. Does KSU accept/offer Credit by Exam or CLEP credit?

-Review KSU's Office of Academic Testing web page for information about which CLEP exams are offered.
+Review KSU's University Advising and Testing web page for information about which CLEP exams are offered.
+Select the tab for "CLEP" and you will see the credit chart listed in that section.
+If you have questions about the Ohio statewide CLEP scores, please refer to the Transfer Credit Ohio website regarding the College-Level Examination program.
 If you are interested in Credit By Exam (CBE) visit the Registrar's Credit by Exam web page.
-If you have earned CBE or CLEP from your current school, they will transfer to KSU if they appear on the transcript.
-If CLEP credits do not appear on your transcript, request your scores be sent to Kent State University, school code 1367.
+If you have earned CBE from your current school, they will transfer to KSU if they appear on the transcript as institutional credit (not transfer credit).
+To receive CLEP credits, you will need to request for your scores be sent to Kent State University, school code 1367.
+CLEP scores received with the minimum score for credit will be added to your student record and you will be notified about the credit through your kent.edu email.

 7. How is international credit treated?